Subframe Assembly - Rear (Remove and Replace)

 - 10 mm socket

-- Hand-tighten the nuts that attach the rear hub jack adapter to the LH rear hub.
+- Hand-tighten the nuts that attach the rear hub jack adapter to the RH rear hub.

 -

-torque gauge to verify that the suspension is set within ride height
+to verify that the suspension is set within ride height specification.

 NoteMight need to adjust the support stand or spring compressor tool slightly.